chenxiaolong/DualBootPatcher/README.md

     Android (debug):

         mkdir build && cd build
-        cmake .. -DBUILD_ANDROID=ON -DANDROID_DEBUG=ON
+        cmake .. -DMBP_BUILD_ANDROID=ON -DANDROID_DEBUG=ON
         make
         rm -rf assets && cpack -G TXZ
         cd ../Android_GUI
         ./gradlew assembleDebug

-    Note that by passing `-DBUILD_ANDROID=ON` to CMake, it will build only the Android version of the patcher.
+    Note that by passing `-DMBP_BUILD_ANDROID=ON` to CMake, it will build only the Android version of the patcher.
 If you want to build both the PC and Android versions of the patcher, create one build directory for each.

 License
 -------